 Many labs look only at Thyroid Stimulating Hormone (TSH) to assess thyroid health.
-Paloma's holistic approach means their test additionally measures Free Triiodothyronine (fT3), Free Thyroxine (fT4), and TPO antibodies.
+Paloma Health's holistic approach means their complete thyroid panel additionally measures Free Triiodothyronine (fT3), Free Thyroxine (fT4), and TPO antibodies.

-I have never been diagnosed with hypothyroidism, but the convenience of the at-home test kit was just too good for me not to try it out and confirm my thyroid was not causing my fatigue.
+I have never been diagnosed with hypothyroidism, but the convenience of the at-home thyroid test kit was just too good for me not to try it out to confirm my thyroid was not causing my fatigue.

 Here's the play-by-play as I gave it a shot...

 Ordering a kit is super easy!
 I am able to instantly buy a thyroid test kit with just a couple of clicks.
 I enter my credit card information, and I actually use my FSA card!
 I immediately get an email that my order is being processed, and I spend two minutes to create my account, which I will use to get my results.
 They ask for name, password, address, and date of birth, then ask two simple questions (biological sex and if you’ve been diagnosed with hypothyroidism).

 Day 5: Received Kit